Symmetric matrix representations of truncated Toeplitz operators on finite dimensional spaces: A geometric approach

 \end{proof} \begin{rem} By the above proposition we may observe that if a 3-by-3 matrix $M$ is such that there exist an orthogonal matrix $U_r$ with $U_r M U_r^{-1} = D$ where $D$ is a diagonal matrix with entries $d_1, d_2, d_3$, then $M$ is a representation of a TTO with respect to a $C_{\theta}$-real basis.
 Indeed, if we consider $A:= \sum_{i=1}^3 d_i \mathbf{cb}_i \otimes \mathbf{cb}_i$, for some modified Clark basis $\mathbf{cb}_i$ then $[A]_{\mathbf{cb}_i} = D$, and so for the basis $v_i = T U_r e_i$ we have $[A]_{v_i} = U_r^{-1} [A]_{\mathbf{cb}_i} U_r = U_r^{-1} D U_r = M$.
 With this observation we see that although the matrices in \eqref{moreexmaples} can not be a modified Clark basis representation of a TTO, they are a matrix representation of a TTO with respect to some $C_{\theta}$-real basis. \end{rem}

-In this section we will exploit the above proposition and show that the problem of determining whether a given 3-by-3 complex symmetric matrix, $M$, is a matrix representation of a TTO on some fixed model space with respect to a $C_{\theta}$-real basis can actually be rephrased purely as a geometric problem.
+In the remainder of this section we will exploit the above proposition and show that the problem of determining whether a given 3-by-3 symmetric matrix, $M$, is a matrix representation of a TTO on some fixed model space with respect to a $C_{\theta}$-real basis can actually be rephrased purely as a geometric problem.